Cires Lapins - Prunus avium 'Lapins' - coroana formata

 Pot diameter: 23 cm

-Height with pot included: approx. 100 cm
+Height including pot: approx. 100 cm

 You might also like..